AtanasovAtanas/pb-interactive-csharp/EN/04-For-Loop/07-Infinite-Loops.md

 }
 ```

-Usually, an infinite loop results from a programming error - for example, where the conditions for exit are incorrectly written.
+Usually, it results from a programming error - for example, where the conditions for exit are incorrectly written.

 An infinite loop is not dangerous.
 It can, however, be annoying when it occurs.